-The heart of the Celestunis a wide saltwater estuary which winds past small, shrubby islands on its way to the Gulf of Mexico.
+The heart of the Celestun is a wide saltwater estuary that winds past small, shrubby islands on its way to the Gulf of Mexico.
 Kingfishers, cormorants, hummingbirds, and pelicans are some of the birds that can be spotted along the sides of the estuary.

 Not too long along the estuary, the horizon turns pink, and you encounter hundreds of squawking flamingos, hopping in and out of the water as they forage for food.
 You will also sight fish darting in and around the water and lots of tall mangrove roots.

 Celestún is seen as one of the best-preserved natural reserves in the world, mostly because of the range of independent flora and fauna ecosystems.
 You will enjoy clear blue and turquoise waters and migrating pink flamingoes that are the emblem of the area.
 Other birds you can find are woodpeckers, hummingbirds, “pendulum birds,” ducks, tiger herons, and frigatebirds.
 There are also about two hundred and thirty-four different species of mammals, three species of turtles, and two species of crocodiles.

 A boat tour takes between two to four hours, and the guides who are available in English or Spanish will make your journey an enjoyable one.
 Here are some of the things you can do while in Celestun.

 - Bird watching: Bird watching is known to be a therapeutic, relaxing, and creative activity.
 With the multitude of bird species in Celestun, tourists will have more than enough birds to watch.
 Your guides are familiar with them and are quick to point them out.